 I'm a chef, journalist, and adventurer.

-After earning a B.A. in Communications/Journalism, I worked in radio, television, and film production in Los Angeles.
+I was born in Hong Kong, but raised in Chicago.
+I learned to cook in my family's Chinese-American restaurants.
+After earning a B.A. in journalism, I worked in radio, television, and film production in Los Angeles.

 In 2001, I interviewed Julia Child.

-Our late dog Karli was found at the West L.A.
-Shelter.
-In Paris she dined in the world's finest restaurants, including l'Arpège, Pierre Gagnaire, l'Atelier de Joël Robuchon (Paris), Le Violin d'Ingres, Ladurée, Delicabar, and Berthillon.
-While not allowed in the dining room at Alain Ducasse at the Plaza Athénéé, she was served selections from the cheese cart with an assortment of artisanal breads in the hotel lounge.
-A baked goods lover, during my Cordon Bleu days, she once chose my brioche over pavé de bœuf.
+We adopted our late dog Karli in Beverly Hills.
+In Paris she dined at Arpège, Pierre Gagnaire, Atelier de Joël Robuchon, Ladurée, and Berthillon.
+While not allowed in the dining room at Alain Ducasse at the Plaza Athénéé, she was served a cheese from Marie-Anne Cantin in the lounge.

 VIDEO CLIPS